Surviving in the Rainforest

 Find Safe Water.
 While the rainforest is almost always humid with moisture in the air, you will need to find a potable source of water.
 Rainwater collection is ideal if you are staying in one place overnight or sitting out a rainstorm, but you will likely need to find water as you move throughout the forest.
 Dense masses of insects are typically a good indicator of bodies of water.
 Listen for streams or waterfalls, as moving water will be safest to drink.
 Make sure to stay alert to your surroundings because wild animals drink from these same water sources.
 Always boil, filter, or purify with tablets if possible, especially if it does not come from a moving water source.
 It's always smart to have distilled drinking water on hand at all times.

 Cover Up.
 While it may be hot and muggy, do not make the mistake of changing into shorts and a short sleeve shirt.
+Make sure to cover as much skin as possible and wear long sleeved shirts!
 Some of the most dangerous rainforest inhabitants are bugs, and you want to avoid getting bitten if possible.
-You will also be traveling through areas of thick brush, and you need to prevent cuts and scratches that can get infected.
+You will also be traveling through areas of thick brush, and you need to prevent cuts, avoid bites, and scratches that can get infected.
+If you do not have the ability to cover exposed skin, you can rub mud on uncovered spots for better protection.
 If you’re planning a rainforest adventure, it would be wise to brush up on your wound care knowledge beforehand, so you know exactly what to do to keep cuts and bites clean.

-Whether it’s a planned hiking trip gone wrong or an unexpected rainforest emergency, these tips provide essential knowledge that can mean the difference between life and death.
+Whether it’s a planned hiking trip gone wrong or an unexpected rain forest emergency, these tips provide essential knowledge that can mean the difference between life and death.
 Always remember to stay calm and organize your thoughts to construct a plan of action before moving forward.
 With the proper tools and training, you can explore the beauty of the rainforest without worrying about potential worst-case scenarios.